COSIMA/regional-mom6/docs/index.rst

 Regional MOM6 Documentation
 ===========================

-*Python package for automatic generation of regional configurations for the `Modular Ocean Model 6`_.*
+Python package for automatic generation of regional configurations for the `Modular Ocean Model version 6`_ (MOM6).

 In brief...